 2015 target of 45 introductions achieved more than one year ahead of schedule

 In April 2015, Bangladesh introduced the pneumococcal vaccine alongside inactivated polio vaccine.
-As a result, one of the world’s largest birth cohorts – three million children – is now being reached with two life-saving vaccines.
-This required training health workers and strengthening the national cold chain.
+We are now reaching one of the world’s largest birth cohorts with two life-saving vaccines.
 Credit: Gavi/2015/GMB Akash.

 Roll-out across three continents

 Pneumococcal vaccine roll-outs

-Gavi aimed to support the pneumococcal vaccine introductions in 45 countries by 2015.
-This target was reached already in November 2014, 13 months ahead of schedule, when Georgia added the vaccine to its routine immunisation schedule.
+Gavi aimed to support pneumococcal vaccine introductions in 45 countries by 2015.
+We reached this target already in November 2014, 13 months ahead of schedule.
 By the end of 2015, 54 countries had rolled out the vaccine.